Both of the lodges are just outside Strathpeffer in the Highlands of Scotland, they are called Eagle and Otter Lodge.

 These lodges can be booked for a week at a time or, upon enquiry, for short breaks to the highlands of Scotland from March to October.

-The Forestry Commission setting has also changed in recent years due to the storms of 2005 which significantly altered the outlook.
+The Forestry Commission setting has also changed over the last few years due to the storms of 2005 which significantly altered the outlook.
 Many trees, both fir and deciduous, fell victim to the ferocious winds that swept the country.

 The lodges themselves were spared damage and have benefited since the area has been opened up significantly, allowing more light into the lodges themselves and allowing visitors to watch the birds and wildlife.
 Ongoing forest management means the outlook changes from year to year as the tree crop is felled then replanted.
 In the intervening years the flora and fauna that arrives can be quite dramatic.